Cultural impact of Whitney Houston: Covers and samples

 Canadian rapper Drake sampled Houston's 1993 hit, "I Have Nothing", for his song, "Tuscan Leather", which opened his acclaimed 2013 album, Nothing Was the Same while rapper French Montana sampled the same song for his 2011 song, "Bend You Over".
-The same song has been covered over 121 times, with versions by Jazmine Sullivan, Jack Vidgen, Ariana Grande, Deborah Cox and David Phelps among others.
+The same song has been covered over 128 times, with versions by Jazmine Sullivan, Jack Vidgen, Ariana Grande, Deborah Cox and David Phelps among others.

 Following her death in 2012, the TV show Glee dedicated an episode to Houston on their third season titled "Dance with Somebody" and featured several covers of Houston's work sung by the show's cast including Matthew Morrison, Amber Riley, Darren Criss and Chris Colfer.
 Of the covers, "It's Not Right but It's Okay" and "How Will I Know" made the Billboard Hot 100, while a third, a cover of "I Wanna Dance with Somebody", made the Canadian Hot 100.

-Houston is the most covered female artist in the history of American Idol with over 50 covers of her music performed during the show, only behind Stevie Wonder, The Beatles and Elton John.
+Houston is the most covered female artist in the history of American Idol with over 50 covers of her music performed during the show, only behind Stevie Wonder, The Beatles and Elton John, with "I Have Nothing" being the most frequently covered song in the show's history with over fourteen covers performed during the live shows.

 At the BET Awards in June 2012, Monica, Brandy, Chaka Khan, brother Gary Garland and mother Cissy Houston all took part in performing Houston's songs in tribute to Houston, who performed at the first annual BET Awards in June 2001 and was the first recipient of the BET Lifetime Achievement Award.
 On December 16, 2012, singers Jordin Sparks, Melanie Fiona and Ledisi paid tribute to Houston on the 2012 Divas Live program, a show Houston had been a constant presence on, going back to 1999, singing Houston classics such as "I'm Every Woman", "I Wanna Dance with Somebody (Who Loves Me)" and "How Will I Know".

 Pop singer Pink referenced Houston and "I Wanna Dance with Somebody" in her 2022 single, "Never Gonna Not Dance Again".

 Other artists who have sampled and covered Houston over the years include Ariana Grande, Celine Dion, Christina Aguilera, Chante Moore, Jennifer Holliday, Babyface, Kelly Rowland, Katy Perry, Robin Thicke, Usher, Rapsody, Don Toliver, Tamar Braxton, George the Poet, Craig David, Aretha Franklin, Patti LaBelle, Natalie Cole, Jake Zyrus, The Whispers, Deborah Cox, Tamia, Glennis Grace, The Game, 9th Wonder, Twista, Gudda Gudda, Lil B, Jim Jones and David Guetta among a slew of others.